University of Calgary: Athletics

 The Calgary Dinos are the athletic teams that represent the University of Calgary in the Canada West, a division of U Sports, and in the Alberta Colleges Athletic Conference.
 They were known as the "Dinosaurs" but usually referred to as the "Dinos" until 1999, when the name was officially shortened.
 Some of its venues are the Jack Simpson Gymnasium (basketball, volleyball), McMahon Stadium (football, soccer), Olympic Oval (speed skating), Hawkings Field (field hockey), University of Calgary Aquatic Centre (swimming, often shortened to Aquatic Centre) and a 200 m Running Track (cross-country and track & field practice).

 The Dinos compete in 14 varsity sports: basketball, cross-country, field hockey, football, golf, ice hockey, ringette, Women's rugby, soccer, swimming, tennis, track and field, volleyball, and wrestling.
 The Dinos also have club teams: Men's Baseball, Men's Rugby as well as Men's and Women's Rowing.

-The men's hockey team plays at Father David Bauer Olympic Arena, while the women's hockey team's schedule is split between the Olympic Oval and Father David Bauer Olympic Arena.
-In the rare case of scheduling conflicts, both men's and women's hockey have used the Max Bell Centre for games.
+The men's hockey team plays at Father David Bauer Olympic Arena, while the women's hockey team's schedule is split between Bauer Arena and Olympic Oval.
+In rare cases of scheduling conflicts, both teams have used the Max Bell Centre for games.

 The University of Calgary has been associated with the Olympics since 1972 when enrolled student and swimming team coach Ralph Hutton competed in Munich.
 Four years later, in 1976, the 10-year-old athletic department sent three athletes to Montreal.
 Since then, 42 Dinos athletes have competed at both the summer and winter Games, bringing home 11 medals, and UC hosted the athletes' village and speed skating events at the XV Olympic Winter Games in 1988.

 The football team plays home matches at McMahon Stadium, home of CFL's Calgary Stampeders.
 It has won the Vanier Cup on five occasions, 1983, 1985, 1988, 1995 and 2019.
 In recent years, the team played in the Vanier Cup in 2009, 2010, 2013 and 2019.